mmmeyers/meowbox/NOTES.md

   - Box must have title and date (DONE)
   - Item must have title, description, and size

-  - Added validation for item limit, but doesn't display errors nicely

-  ** NEED TO FIGURE OUT HOW TO DISPLAY ERROR MESSAGES FOR ITEMS
+  ** NEED TO FIGURE OUT HOW TO DISPLAY ERROR MESSAGES FOR ITEMS (DONE)

 class User < ActiveRecord::Base